 Australia has one of the highest allergy rates in the developed world.
 It is estimated that 20 percent of the population have at least one allergic disease.
 Almost 80 percent of victims are of working age.
 Australians have been accused of overlooking the social and economic impact of allergies.
 Some are responding by advocating earlier recognition of and treatment for allergies.

-Here is a rundown of the Top Six Australian allergies:
+Here is a rundown of the Top Seven Australian allergies:

 1. Hay Fever: Allergic rhinitis is an inflammation of the nasal passages.
 It can be triggered by dust, pollen or animal dander.
 Ironically, hay fever involves neither hay nor fever.
 It triggers the production of antibodies containing histamines.
 That’s why anti-histamines are often prescribed for this allergy.
 Symptoms include sneezing, watery itchy eyes, nasal swelling and increased mucus production.
 Severe cases can cause rashes and hives.
 Two in five Australian adults suffer hay fever; occurrences among children are lower.